-Wireframe is the visual representation of the skeletal framework of a website.
+The wireframe is the visual representation of the skeletal framework of a website.
 Wireframes can be a freehand drawing on a piece of paper or sketches on a whiteboard.
 It is the fastest way to get your idea ready for brainstorming.
 The wireframe depicts the page layout or arrangement of the website’s content, including interface elements and navigational systems, and how they work together.
-The wireframe lacks typographic style, color, or graphics, since the main focus lies in functionality, behavior, and priority of content.
+The wireframe lacks typographic style, color, or graphics since the main focus lies in functionality, behavior, and priority of content.

 Wireframe rendered using Balsamiq

 Mockup provides high-fidelity, static, design representation.
 They are visually more appealing, has colors, fonts, text, images, logos etc., giving it final product look-and-feel.
 Mockups are useful to get early buy-in from a stakeholder.
 They are a good feedback-gatherer.